kavinag1/mechanical_keyboard/README.md

 ---

+### Step 4:Writing the firmware (1.3hr)

+The firmware was developed to act as the core software controlling the mechanical keyboard.
+I configured the keyboard's key matrix so that every physical switch was correctly mapped to its corresponding keycode and created a custom keymap defining the functionality of each key.

-### Step 4: adding the screen and the knob (3hr)
+### Step 5: adding the screen and the knob (3hr)

 later on I wanted to add the knob and scren as well. for which I had to change the entire PCB again as I need to create more space for both of them.
 It took me some time to get the pcb right again.
-I also had to write the firmware and code for it.
+So I had to reroute all the wires makwe the scehmatic again and finally I was able to make it.
+I also had to make changes to the firmware code.

-### Step 5: Designing the Case (2hr + 2hr)
+### Step 6: Designing the Case (2hr + 2hr)

 I designed the case two times first was without the screen and the knob and was very basic because I spent time figuuring out how to add the spaces for the keyboard in the first design and then later I changed it to a more ergonomic design.